adamrossbenton/project2/README.md

 * MongoDB
 * Mongoose

-Some challehges I faced during the coding process:
+Some challenges I faced during the coding process:

+* I had a lot of traveling/family events over the past week, was sometimes difficult to make time to work on the app
 * I have no idea why my mobile view is for ants
 * Adding images appears to ignore styling rules for those images, will fix later